 (2) Authorizing legislation covering principally salaries and administrative expenses which heretofore has been enacted without specific dollar amounts may continue to be proposed for "such sums as may be necessary" for all fiscal years, including the current and budget fiscal years.

-- Agencies should draft their authorizing bills to incorporate the highest feasible level of aggregation for new budget authority.
+c.
+Agencies should draft their authorizing bills to incorporate the highest feasible level of aggregation for new budget authority.

 4. Required materials.

+a.
 Budget year authorization extensions.
 Proposed legislation authorizing the continuation of existing programs in the budget year should have been submitted to Congress not later than May 15 of the fiscal year preceding the current fiscal year.
 In cases where Congress did not enact budget year authorizations, new or revised authorizations should be submitted to Congress at the earliest possible date after the budget is published.